 Fresh open spaces, empty canals and plenty of local colour.
-Andy Mossack discovers a completely different side of Amsterdam.
+Andy Mossack discovers a completely different side to Amsterdam’s neighbourhoods.

 You might think a derelict shipyard would be about as far from a tourist attraction as you can get.
 But these days, the NDSM (Nederlandse Dok en Scheepsbouw Maatschappij ) just a short free ferry boat ride from Central Station, has been reborn as an arty creative community.
 I mean where else might you find a giant crane converted into a boutique hotel.

 NDSM is just one of the 11 Amsterdam neighbourhoods which surround Centrum, the city’s compact medieval centre.
 Each one is a district with its own distinct identity and it’s where the Amsterdammers go to escape the tourists.

 Here is my pick of Amsterdam’s diverse neighbourhoods.

 Sitting just across the River IJ (pronounced eye) from Central Station, Amsterdam’s northern neighbourhood has changed from up and coming to one of the city’s hippest spots.
 Grab the frequent free ferry from Central Station and right at the waterfront, the former Shell building is a 24-hour hot spot, full of clubs, cafes and eateries and a revolving restaurant near the top.

 Next to it, the futuristic EYE building has four film theatres and a wrap-around waterside terrace.
 Walk or cycle a little way further into Noord and you’ll suddenly be in the countryside of Waterland.
 Dykes, locks and woodland and small villages to explore.
 Nieuwendam for example is a gorgeous little village where the 16th-century Café ‘t Sluisje is a perfect pit stop for a coffee or lunch on its terrace overlooking the tiny harbour.
 Noord really is a delightful district.